camunda/camunda-docs-manual/content/update/minor/74-to-75/glassfish.md

 The following steps are required to update the Camunda REST API on a Glassfish instance:

-1. Download the REST API web application archive from our [Maven Nexus Server](https://artifacts.camunda.com/artifactory/camunda-bpm/org/camunda/bpm/camunda-engine-rest/).
+1. Download the REST API web application archive from our [Artifact Repository](https://artifacts.camunda.com/artifactory/camunda-bpm/org/camunda/bpm/camunda-engine-rest/).
 Alternatively, switch to the private repository for the enterprise version (User and password from license required).
 Choose the correct version named `$PLATFORM_VERSION/camunda-engine-rest-$PLATFORM_VERSION.war`.
 2. Deploy the web application archive to your Glassfish instance.

 ## Cockpit, Tasklist, and Admin

 The following steps are required to update the Camunda web applications Cockpit, Tasklist, and Admin on a Glassfish instance:

-1. Download the Camunda web application archive from our [Maven Nexus Server](https://artifacts.camunda.com/artifactory/camunda-bpm/org/camunda/bpm/webapp/camunda-webapp-glassfish/).
+1. Download the Camunda web application archive from our [Artifact Repository](https://artifacts.camunda.com/artifactory/camunda-bpm/org/camunda/bpm/webapp/camunda-webapp-glassfish/).
 Alternatively, switch to the private repository for the enterprise version (User and password from license required).
 Choose the correct version named `$PLATFORM_VERSION/camunda-webapp-glassfish-$PLATFORM_VERSION.war`.
 2. Deploy the web application archive to your Glassfish instance.

 [configuration-location]: {{< ref "/reference/deployment-descriptors/descriptors/bpm-platform-xml.md" >}}